machix/CapstoneProject/FinalTechnicalReport.md

 While this microservice could be used alone, the functionality of the service fit better into a larger system that uses the service for geolocation purposes.
 The microservice designed and implemented for this project is just one service that is part of a larger system, as can be seen in the figure below.

 ![microservicecapstone](https://user-images.githubusercontent.com/13584530/39459534-30f312dc-4cca-11e8-9dbc-da9541c494cd.png)
-FIGURE 5.
+FIGURE 6.
 MICROSERVICE ARCHITECTURE DIAGRAM

 In theory, almost any company that needs to implement geofencing into their application could use this service.
 Specifically, this microsevice will be used to handle geolocation operations in a location-based augment reality application.

 ## Design, Development and Test

 The development of this project was performed using 1 week sprints.
-Each sprint we planned feature(s) that were to be completed by the end of each sprint.
+Each sprint we planned features that were to be completed by the end of each sprint.
 Each of these features should be a testable unit of code.
 The development of this project was performed using 1 week sprints.
 Each sprint, we planned features that were to be completed by the end of each sprint.
 Each of these features should be a testable unit of code.
 Github Projects and Issues were used to track each of the features and our current position in each sprint.
 Git was used as the version control throughout the project.

 ### Design

-This microservice is designed to be part of a larger system of microservices, in which each is decoupled from the other and has its own functionality.The service is split into four main packages:
+This microservice is designed to be part of a larger system of microservices, in which each is decoupled from the other and has its own functionality.
+I chose to split the microservice into the three main categories User, Client, and Polygon.
+In a true microservice the functionality of the user and client would be separated into different services.
+But, due to time constraints and project scope they were coupled with the geofencing functionality as one microservice.
+The service is split into four main packages:
 * model - Holds all of the structs and models of the service.
 This package contains no functionality.
 * database - This package handles all of the database interactions.
 * handlers - This package contains all of the handlers and methods for building the router containing the handlers.